Elevating the insights of climate justice leaders advancing equitable, community-based solutions to the climate crisis.

 (National)

-Youth Climate Finance Alliance will gather youth organizers from different parts of the youth climate movement across the country to create a "State of the US Youth Climate Movement".
-Their analysis will focus on the successes and failures of the youth climate movement on high school, college, and university campuses from around 2016-2022, formulate explanations for what conditions and choices brought about these outcomes, and drafting strategic pivots based on these analyses that can guide the work youth organizers are currently engaging in.
+Youth Climate Finance Alliance gathered youth organizers from different parts of the youth climate movement across the country to create a "State of the US Youth Climate Movement" report.
+Their analysis focuses on the successes and failures of the youth climate movement on high school, college, and university campuses from around 2016-2022, formulate explanations for what conditions and choices brought about these outcomes, and drafting strategic pivots based on these analyses that can guide the work youth organizers are currently engaging in.
+Authors of the report shared further reflections on the youth climate movement in this webinar.

 Cleveland Owns